SherineBrahma/deepfermi/README.md

 ## 3. Train DeepFermi from Scratch

 The training pipeline of DeepFermi initially uses LBFGS perfusion estimates as training labels for supervised pre-training, which helps speed up and enhance training convergence.
-This is followed by a robust self-supervised training methodology ( see [publication](#publication) for details), where the widely used [Fermi](https://aapm.onlinelibrary.wiley.com/doi/10.1118/1.598163) model is utilized to ensure data-consistency.
+This is followed by a robust self-supervised training methodology ( see [publication](#publication) for details) that requires no ground-truth labels, where the widely used [Fermi](https://aapm.onlinelibrary.wiley.com/doi/10.1118/1.598163) model is utilized to ensure data-consistency.
 The complete pipeline can be run using the following script:

 ```python
 sh script/train_job_queue.sh